Heart Failure and Potassium Deficiency

 If you want to get enough of these important minerals, you should be consuming between seven and ten cups of vegetables a day (which is about two large salads).

-Let’s say you have a diagnosis of insulin resistance or diabetes.
+Let’s say you have a diagnosis of Fat Storing Hormone resistance or diabetes.

 You’re not going to be able to absorb potassium that well, and that’s why you can develop all sorts of edema and fluid issues.
-In fact, it takes potassium to heal any kind of insulin dysfunction or disease.
-You can almost correct insulin resistance and improve your blood sugars by taking potassium.
+In fact, it takes potassium to heal any kind of Fat Storing Hormone dysfunction or disease.
+You can almost correct Fat Storing Hormone resistance and improve your blood sugars by taking potassium.

 Cortisol is the stress hormone.
 It can increase with day-to-day stress, trauma, injury, surgery, etc. It can also increase from medications like prednisone, and elevated cortisol levels can really deplete your potassium.